Back and Spine Health

 Back pain is one of the most common reasons why people see a doctor or miss days at work or school and the main causes have been discussed above.
 The good thing is that the vast majority of episodes of lower back pain eventually resolve on their own.
 Still, some episodes of lower back pain will require medical intervention.

-If you are experiencing lower back pain that isn’t responding to self-care and rest, you should consider seeing a spine surgeon.
+If you are experiencing lower back pain that isn’t responding to self-care and rest, you should consider seeing a spine surgeon in Las Vegas, NV.
 The spine doctor will likely perform a physical examination and perhaps order imaging scans to diagnose the root cause of the pain.
 Depending on the diagnosis, he/she will design a comprehensive treatment plan and recovery timeframe.